-As a coach you’re in the business of making people’s lives better.
-Whether that’s as a business coach or a life coach or even a health coach, you’re helping people to improve what’s not quite working the way it should.
-A great way to increase awareness of what you do is to add a blog to your website.
+As a coach, you’re in the business of making people’s lives better.
+Whether that’s as a business coach or a life coach or even a health coach, you’re helping people to improve things that are not quite working the way they should.
+Adding a blog to your website is a great way to increase awareness of what you do.
 Coaches can benefit from blogging in a variety of ways.

-If you’re running a coaching business it is essential that people know that you are good at what you do, that you are an expert in your field and that you can help people achieve their goals.
-You can let people find out about all those things through blogging.
+If you’re running a coaching business, it is essential that people know you are good at what you do, that you are an expert in your field and that you can help people achieve their goals.
+You can let people find out about all your expertise through blogging.

 Attracting people to your website is only the first step to converting them to become your client.
-Hardly anyone is going to sign up for a coaching programme after reading only one article.
-I’m not saying it’s impossible, but very improbable.
+Hardly anyone is going to sign up for a coaching program after reading only one article.
+It’s not impossible, but it’s unlikely.
 People usually need 6 to 7 touch points before converting into a client.
-These touch points can be blog articles, social media posts, newsletters, YouTube videos, etc. If you can provide a good first impression with a strong blog post and an engaging call to action that gets people to connect with you on social media or sign up for your newsletter you are well on your way.
+These touch points can be blog articles, social media posts, newsletters, YouTube videos etc. Make a good first impression with a strong blog post and an engaging call to action, one that gets people to connect with you on social media or sign up for your newsletter, and you are well on your way.
 It will still take a little time, but you have started the process.

 What can coaches write about?